Florieta/RentACar_Angular/README.md

 My Profile: View and update their personal details.
 Logout: To sign out from the system.

-Authenticated Renters:
+- Authenticated Renters:

 Renters can:
 My Bookings: View and manage their bookings.
 My Profile: Edit their personal details.
+Book Now: Renters can click the "Book Now" button on the car details page to initiate a car booking.
 Logout: To sign out from the system.

 # Additional Features:

-Pagination: The catalog page is paginated to manage a large number of cars, making navigation smoother and more efficient.
+- Pagination: The catalog page is paginated to manage a large number of cars, making navigation smoother and more efficient.
-Book Now: Renters can click the "Book Now" button on the car details page to initiate a car booking.
+- Search: Option to search for cars based on name, category, and other relevant criteria on Catalog page.
-Validation: All forms have validation.
+- Validation: All forms have validation.
+- Angular animation: Add slider photos on Home page.
+- Unit tests